Economy of Africa: Current conditions

 Fiscal stimulus packages in African countries through to mid-2020 amounted to roughly 1–2% of GDP, with monetary stimulus amounting to about 2% of GDP.
 This is close to the IMF's global average for low-income developing nations, which is around 2% of 2020 GDP over a one-year period from the start of the COVID-19 pandemic.
 At the same time, developing markets adopted a package worth around 4% of GDP, whereas advanced countries executed a package worth approximately 16% of GDP.
 As African nations struggled to address the health and economic repercussions of the pandemic, the average fiscal deficit throughout Africa increased from 5% of GDP in 2019 to over 8% in 2020.
 Due to a lack of fiscal headroom, the deficit resulted in increasing borrowing, which African countries have less capacity to absorb than other developed economies.

-Northern and Southern African countries have taken the most total measures to address the financial sector crisis resulting from the pandemic, with an average of 14 measures per country.
-34 African nations have adopted steps to increase liquidity and lower borrowing costs, mostly through lowering the policy rate.
+Northern and Southern African countries took the most total measures to address the COVID-19 recession, with an average of 14 measures per country.
+34 African nations adopted steps to increase liquidity and lower borrowing costs, mostly through lowering the policy rate.
 South Africa, for example, has decreased policy rates by 200 basis points or more.
 The most used measure has been to modify the handling of nonperforming loans by lowering provisioning requirements.
-To help banks get through the COVID-19 crisis, authorities have limited dividends or other uses of earnings, permitted the temporary release of capital buffers, eased capital or liquidity requirements, or made other temporary adjustments to prudential standards.
+To help banks get through the COVID-19 recession, authorities limited dividends or other uses of earnings, permitted the temporary release of capital buffers, eased capital or liquidity requirements, or made other temporary adjustments to prudential standards.

 Despite the COVID-19 pandemic, African private investment was steady in 2020, rising to $4.3 billion from $3.9 billion in 2019 as pipeline and current transactions were closed.
 For resource-intensive nations, real per capita GDP is anticipated to stay below pre-pandemic levels until at least 2024, with growth of barely 1% per year in 2022 and 2023.
 Before the pandemic, 2% or more of growth had been anticipated.

+In 2023, East Africa had the largest crowding out pressures, whereas North Africa had the lowest.
+In a recent report, female-led businesses were found more likely to invest in innovation, export goods and services, and provide employee training.
+Over half of the banks studied in this report indicated a lower percentage of non-performing loans among enterprises run by women than males.
+Female-led firms also had lower rates of bankruptcy and were less likely to be affected by the COVID-19 pandemic.
+65% of banks in Africa were found to have a gender focused strategy in place.
+The crowding out index showed improvement in 2024, but it remains at a high level.